amejiarosario/amejiarosario.github.io/source/_drafts/big-o-notation-and-time-complexity-to-speed-up-your-algorithms.md

 > 20! = 2,432,902,008,176,640,000

-As you might guessed, you want to stay away if possible from algorithms that have this running time!
+As you might guess, you want to stay away if possible from algorithms that have this running time!

 ## Permutations